flutterhash/vim-config/README.md

 components will also require "rebuild" to be executed.

 Updating will take a moderate amount of time, as it checks upstream repositories of plugins for changes.
 It is also mysteriously quiet if there are no updates found, but rest assured that it is working.

-# YouCompleteMe Configuration (C-Family Syntax Checking and Autocompletion)

-YCM is bundled with this and is configured to compile with support for the C-family and Rust.